MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 1. On the catalog overview page, select **Custom extensions**.

-1. On the custom extensions page find a custom extension whose token security says *Regular* and select the 3 lines next to it.
+1. On the custom extensions page, find a custom extension whose token security says *Regular* and select the three lines next to it.
     :::image type="content" source="media/custom-extension-security/update-to-new-type.png" alt-text="Screenshot of the update to new type of token security.":::
 1. Select **Update to new extension type**.